 I. Prohibition in Arkansas Welcomed

 The prohibition movement grew steadily after the Civil War.
-It had strong support, especially from women, African-Americans, and churches.
+It had strong support, especially from women, African Americans, and churches.

-Most state residents strongly supported National Prohibition.
-They thought it would improve health, increase safety, and lower crime.
-They thought it would reduce violence, improve public morality, and protect young people.
+Most state residents strongly supported Prohibition.
+They thought it would improve health.
+That it would increase safety.
+And would lower crime.
+They thought it would reduce violence.
+Would improve public morality.
+And would protect young people.

 Graft and Corruption

 The rampant graft and corruption caused by Prohibition created a deep lack of respect for it.
 It became fashionable for the first time for women to drink.
-Many residents became alarmed at the decline in morality.
+Many people became alarmed at the decline in morality.

 The economic Depression of the 1930s caused a sharp decline in tax revenues.
-People reasoned that legalizing the production and sale of alcohol would generate taxes.
-And not only on the beverages themselves.
-Taxes would come from the the materials of production.
+People thought that legalizing the production and sale of alcohol would generate taxes.
+And not only on the alcohol itself.
+Taxes would come from labor and the materials of production.

 IV.
-Resources: Learn more about Prohibition in Arkansas
+Resources: Prohibition in Arkansas

-Strickland, M. “Rum, Rebellion, Racketeers, and Rascals” : Alexander Copeland Millar and the Fight to Preserve Prohibition in Arkansas, 1927-1933.
-Fayetteville: U Arkansas, 1993.
+- Strickland, M. Alexander Copeland Millar and the Fight to Preserve Prohib in AR, 1927-1933.

-Wilkerson, J. Little Rock Woman’s Christian Temperance Union, 1888 to 1903.
-Little Rock: U Arkansas, 2009.
+- Wilkerson, J. Little Rock WCTU, 1888 to 1903.